 - Chlorophyll --"absorbs"--> Light

 The mind map organizes information into neat categories.
-The concept map shows how the process actually works, how one step feeds into the next.
+The concept map shows how the process works, how one step feeds into the next.
 Both are useful; they serve different purposes.

 Example 2: Project Planning